Charles Haughey: Coalition (1989–1992)

-Resignation
+Downfall and resignation

 Coalition had created serious disquiet in Fianna Fáil, including among ministers.
 Albert Reynolds described it as the moment he lost faith in Haughey.
 Pádraig Flynn called it a "dirty little deal" intended to keep Haughey in power at all costs.
 Because the PDs had two seats at cabinet, Fianna Fáil backbenchers viewed their chances of advancement under Haughey as slim.
 Critics of Haughey, a predominantly rural bloc led by Reynolds, became known colloquially as the "country and western wing".

 In a September 1991 interview, Haughey joked about staying on as Taoiseach, saying: "Some of these Chinese leaders go on until they are eighty or ninety, but I think that's probably a bit long."
 Within weeks, four Fianna Fáil backbenchers publicly called on Haughey to retire before the next election.
 After an acrimonious parliamentary party meeting on 6 November, a no-confidence motion was tabled by Seán Power.
 Albert Reynolds and Pádraig Flynn said they would support it and were sacked from the government.
 Gerry Collins, a Haughey supporter, went on television to plead with Reynolds not to "wreck our party right down the centre".
 The motion was defeated by 55 votes to 22 in a roll-call vote, but it was generally accepted that Haughey could not go on much longer.
 It was in this context that Ben Dunne visited Haughey at Abbeville in November 1991 and found him depressed.
 On impulse, Dunne gave him three bank drafts, worth £70,000 each, which had been intended for Dunne himself and two others.
 In response, Haughey said "Thank you, big fella" and conveyed the money to Des Traynor.